kwade126/portfolio/huffman-coding/README.md

 does not happen in this method).
 Output huffmanCoder.getDecoded() to decode the encoded data (decoding is done when this method is called).

+*Note:* *thorough commenting to explain our process was required by the instructor, including javadoc style comments on private methods*